Rhode Island Recording Laws: Consent Rules and Penalties

 One-Party vs. Two-Party Consent Explained

-In a one-party consent state like Rhode Island, only one person in the conversation needs to know about and consent to the recording.
+In a one-party consent state like Rhode Island, only one person in the conversation needs to know about and agree to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission.

-In contrast, two-party (or all-party) consent states like neighboring Massachusetts and Connecticut require everyone in the conversation to agree to be recorded.
+In contrast, two-party (or all-party) consent states like neighboring Massachusetts and Connecticut require every person in the conversation to agree before recording can begin.

 Recording Phone Calls in Rhode Island